fbpx

 Jay Clouse refers to this as "The Power Of Association" and teaches people to become associated with a specific word or phrase.

-In my case I branded as "The Creator Newsletter Guy", but I really love some of the examples that Jay gives:
+In my case my personal category and word association (what I like to call my "Brand Identity") is text based creator, but I really love some of the examples that Jay gives:

 I build on both of these lessons in my own way inside my course The Creator Newsletter Blueprint - but for now I want to start with these examples and tie it back to what I referenced in our intro section.

-Think of each of these "Personal Categories" or words that these creators have become associated with are their umbrella niche.
+Think of each of these Brand Identities or words that these creators have become associated with are their umbrella niche.

 It is the category they are dominating, their main niche, and the thing people think of whenever they hear their name.